digidem/odk-to-github/README.md

 (branch will probably be master)
 Authentication token: THE_TOKEN_YOU_CREATED_ABOVE

 That's it.
 When you submit a new form to ODK, it should appear in your Github repo.
 Note that Heroku free apps will go into [idle after 60 mins](https://devcenter.heroku.com/articles/dynos#dyno-sleeping) without inactivity.
-This might cause publishing from ODK to fail - I have not tested this yet.
+This might cause publishing from ODK to fail - I have not tested this yet. **[EDIT]** ODK Aggregate [will retry](https://code.google.com/p/opendatakit/issues/detail?id=967) JSON submissions, so this *should* be fine with Heroku apps going to sleep.